dantan0/dantan0.github.io/README.md

 # Personal Webpage

 The following link directs to my website: www.dantan.me.
-A professional blog will be up shortly if I find myself some free time.
+Please feel free to let me know if you have any suggestions.
 Cheers!